lechien73/FizzBuzzLang/README.md

 FizzBuzzLang can be used to create complex(ish) programs. <a href="https://medium.com/@mrudge/introducing-fizzbuzzlang-ad2b2613178e?" target="_blank">Here's the Medium article.</a> It can be used for loops, arithmetic, conditional branching and has rudimentary variable storage.

-Any line not beginning with FIZZ, BUZZ or FIZZBUZZ is ignored, so it can be used to make an (ugly) polyglot.
+Any non-whitespace lines must consist of either a valid FizzBuzzLang command or a comment beginning with `//`.

 The `fbi.py` file is a hacked-together FizzBuzzLang interpreter in Python.
 Use it as follows: